namsor/phone-validation/README.md

 # NamSor phone validation API
 A free API for global phone number validation based on personal name and phone number formatting.
+FYI, this is a full AngularJS 6 project, hosted using Github Pages at https://namsor.github.io/phone-validation/ with a HTTPS custom domain.
+The website uses NamSor API v2.

 <h3>Getting started</h3>